Accredifysg/Dev-Interview/front-end/instructions.md

 ### Overview

-This exercise requires you to implement the best possible solution in the time alloted.We are looking for your ability to take a set of requirements and spike a holistic solution that demonstrates sound software design and attention to user experience.We are impressed with a solution that is simple, intuitive and easy to debug/test/extend.
+This exercise requires you to implement the best possible solution in the time allocated.
+We are looking for your ability to take a set of requirements and spike a holistic solution that demonstrates sound software design and attention to user experience.
+We are impressed with a solution that is simple, intuitive and easy to debug/test/extend.
-Ensure your submission meets our [defintion of done](../definition-of-done.md)
+Ensure your submission meets our [definition of done](../definition-of-done.md)

 ### Exercise: View cat breed attributes